 In the film Possibility Zero, Henry Silva plays a character in a story similar to The Guns of the Navarone.
 The difference is that the plot in this case, is set in Norway.
 The suicide commandos must blow up a heavily fortified German base located in the heart of a Norwegian fjord.
 Apart from the locations that are typically Mediterranean (Spanish or Italian) and some other obvious historical facts, the plot, the photography and the music are well done.
 The film also has a decent amount of suspense.
 The story was written by a young Dario Argento, this helped raise the quality level of the film.

 Other titles dealt with themes of war with absolute seriousness, but Enzo G. Castellari's films are humorous and made up of double meanings, stereotypes and caricatures.
 I think it was this in particular which attracted Tarantino, more than the plots.
-See similar titles like (Five For Hell, The Seven Marsa Matrou, The Guns Still Thunder).
+See similar titles like (Five For Hell, The Seven Marsa Matrou, And the Bombs Keep Falling).
 Other titles to look for: Kill Rommel!, From Hell Ardennes, The Battle of Sinai (the only one that is not set in World War II, but during the Arab Israeli war, etc).

 For some people dated films may seem rather ridiculous.
 Compared to today's productions there is no blood splattering all over, there are no bad words, a lack of sex scenes, and generally the good guys win and the bad guys lose.
 No rhetoric, no psychological delusions or other philosophical interpretations.
 For those like myself, these films will be viewed considering the historical context in which they were shot.
 Those were the years of the Italian economic boom (after the WWII), where women were emancipated and years of struggling youths at school or universities was over.

 CAST & ROLES